luisbraganca/morning/README.md

 npm run build
 ```

-Host ONLY the `build` folder (it contains all the necessary files).
+Host ONLY the contents on the `build` folder (it contains all the necessary files).

 > **NOTE:** If you wish to host the website on a subfolder on your directory (for example, instead of `example.com`, you want to put it under `example.com/morning/`), you need o add `PUBLIC_URL='morning'` on your `.env` file.